Tekunda

 Challenge: Breaking Free from Known Approaches

 One of the biggest obstacles to growth is the tendency to rely on known approaches and legacy established methods.
 While they may provide comfort and predictability, they often stifle creativity and limit the potential for innovation.
 This rigidity can hinder a team's ability to adapt to evolving challenges and miss opportunities for groundbreaking solutions.
+It’s common for teams, especially those maintaining long-standing platforms to default to "what worked last time" instead of asking, "what's the best solution now?"
+This mindset is efficient short-term but damaging long-term, particularly when business requirements change faster than the systems supporting them.

 Goal and Benefits of Dynamic Thinking